curityio/website-with-encrypted-id-tokens/README.md

 ## Overview

-A Kotlin Spring Boot website application receives ID tokens that are encrypted using JSON Web Encryption (JWE).\
+A website application receives ID tokens that are encrypted using JSON Web Encryption (JWE).\
-The app then uses the [jose4j library](https://github.com/RbkGh/Jose4j) to perform decryption of a Nested JWT.
+The example shows how to use the [jose4j library](https://github.com/RbkGh/Jose4j) in Spring Boot to perform decryption of a Nested JWT.

 ## Create Encryption Keys